kubermatic/docs/content/kubermatic/master/advanced/presets/_index.en.md

 ### Core concept

-As a Kubermatic administrator with superuser access, you can define Presets type in a standard format using static YAML file or Kubernetes Custom Resource Definition (CRD) struct that represents the Preset, allowing the assignment of new credential types to supported providers.
+As a Kubermatic administrator with superuser access, you can define Presets type in a standard format using a static YAML file or Kubernetes Custom Resource Definition (CRD) struct that represents the Preset, allowing the assignment of new credential types to supported providers.
 This allows you to define a custom credential type that works in ways similar to existing credential types.
 For example, you could create a custom credential type that injects access keys, passwords